ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/erc20-as-subnet-gas-token/codes/scripts/deploy.js.md

 const initSigners = require("../utils/initSigners");
 dotenv.config();

+/*
-/* Deploy script that allow us to deploy:
+	Deploy script that allow us to deploy:
 		AvaxToken, AvaxBridge, SubnetBridge contract
 	And set SubnetBridge contract as a `Minter` for the NativeMinter precompile */ module.exports = deploy = async () => {
 	const providers = initProviders();
 	const signers = initSigners(providers);

+	/*
-	/* Deploy AvaxToken it gives the total supply of the token to the msg.sender (which is the user that will bridge in our case) */ const AvaxTokenFactory = new ethers.ContractFactory(
+		Deploy AvaxToken it gives the total supply of the token to the msg.sender (which is the user that will use the bridge in our case) */
+	const AvaxTokenFactory = new ethers.ContractFactory(
 		AVAX_TOKEN_ABI,
 		AVAX_TOKEN_BYTECODE,